brennanmcmicking/spotify-service/README.md

 ## API Gateway

 API Gateway is used to route HTTP requests to the Lambda code.
-It should have caching enabled with a timeout of 60 seconds but I haven't gotten there yet.

-### TODO: Enable caching

-I would advise against using deploying this service yourself until caching is added to API Gateway otherwise you could be ratelimited very quickly by Spotify.
+It has a cache of 10 seconds enabed.
+This should be just enough time to prevent people from spamming the API but also short enough to accurately depict what I'm listening to.

 # Why?